SeanSchlief/MotionSimulationChair/README.md

 # MotionSimulationChair
-This repository encompasses the essential code for extracting telemetry data from the BeamNG driving simulation software.
-Additionally, it includes the code required for translating this telemetry data into motion commands for controlling the movement of the chair.
+This repository encompasses the essential code for simulating the motion of our motion simulation chair.
+The code provided in this repository will allow for three degrees of freedom (pitch, roll, and yaw).